AgileRL/AgileRL/docs/tutorials/custom_networks/agilerl_rainbow_tutorial.rst

 `Rainbow DQN <https://arxiv.org/abs/1710.02298>`_ is an extension of DQN that integrates multiple improvements and techniques to achieve state-of-the-art performance.
 The improvements pertaining to the Q network that is optimized during training are the following:

-    * **Dueling Networks**: Splits the Q-network into two separate streams — one for estimating the state value function and another for estimating the advantages for each action.
+    * **Dueling Networks**: Splits the Q-network into two separate streams: one for estimating the state value function and another for estimating the advantages for each action.
 They are then combined to produce Q-values.
     * **Categorical DQN (C51)**: A specific form of distributional RL where the continuous range of possible cumulative future rewards is discretized into a fixed set of categories.

 In order to extend our implementation of :class:`QNetwork <agilerl.networks.q_networks.QNetwork>` to a Dueling Distributional Q Network, we need to make the following changes: